MicrosoftDocs/Viva/workplace-analytics-insights/intro.md

 ---
 # Introducing Workplace Analytics insights

-As a business leader, you can see insights about your organization based on industry expert research.
-You can see how your employees are currently getting work done and collaborating and get suggestions on how to maintain or change behaviors to improve upon your business successes.
+As a business leader, it's important that you have an understanding of how your employees work together.
+Workplace Analytics insights shows how your employees get work done, collaborate, and allows you to make business decisions accordingly.

 ![Home page](./images/home.png)

 ## Business outcomes

+By grouping common employee behaviors into nine business outcomes...

 ### Boost employee engagement

 Employees with high job satisfaction and have engagement in their work are more likely to produce high quality work and proactively identify business opportunities.
 Top leading indicators include:

 * Promote coaching and development
 * Free up capacity